 4) Funders like projects which meet the needs of local people, if you have completed a piece of consultation that shows that your project will meet these needs try to refer to it in the application.

-5) Funders also like to fund projects which include more than one group or organisation, refer to the fact that you work in partnership with Lowestoft Town Council and any other groups or organisations such as the Police.
+5) Funders also like to fund projects which include more than one group or organisation, refer to the fact that you work in partnership with LTC and any other groups or organisations such as the Police.

 6) Before filling out the application make sure that you have a full project proposal that covers how the project will be managed.
 Funders like to give money to groups who are well organised and would be ready to start the project as soon as the money is available.